rm511130/Tanzu-Workshop-TKGI/README.md

 **Let's recap:**
 - You deployed the `rmeira/fact` image from Docker Hub to your K8s cluster and used a `bash` session to test the deployment.
+- Even though the `pks resize` command was still `in progress`, you were able to carry out an App deployment.
 - Kubernetes fetches images from a registry.
 We will see in the next Lab how to use Harbor, an Enterprise ready registry.
 - You exposed the `fact` deployment as a service available on the Internet.
 - You did not get a secured URL accessible from the Internet, but anyone with access to your `External IP` address is able to run your `fact` program.